baleboy/balenet/content/posts/retro-gaming-picade-retropie.md

 By default, when a game is launched Retropie shows a text window with some information related to the RunCommand script.
 Pressing a button while the window is visible opens the RunCommand menu to configure the launch options for the game, for example the default emulator, which was useful to configure the MAME ROM for Paperboy.

-Special cases aside, the window looks quite ugly and is best removed, which can be done from he RunCommand  configuration entry in the Retropie menu in ES.
+Special cases aside, the window looks quite ugly and is best removed, which can be done from the RunCommand  configuration entry in the Retropie menu in ES.
 There is also an option to display the game's "cover" as a splash screen, which I think is pretty neat.

 ## Adding a second controller

 The Picade has only one controller, but it's possible to add more by plugging one or more gamepads in the USB ports of the Raspberry Pi.
 Retropie supports most controllers, wired and wireless, out of the box.
 I used a PS4 Dualshock plugged via USB and it was recognised flawlessly.
 However by default the controller gets mapped to Player 1.
 To direct it to Player 2 I had to enter the Retroarch configuration, and under "controls" set the Player 1 controls to "none" and player 2 to "Gamepad".
 This is because the Picade's controls are mapped to the keyboard and not a gamepad.

 To be honest the Dualshock is a much better controller than the Picade's, and if this was about comfort I would use that.
-In retrospect, a raspberry with plugged-in USB controllers and an external display might be a better choice than the Picade, especially if one wants to play also 8-bit console games.
+In retrospect, a Raspberry with plugged-in USB controllers and an external display might be a better choice than the Picade, especially if one wants to play also 8-bit console games.
 This may become my next project/time&money sink.

 ## Conclusions